reubwn/bdelloid-immunity/README.md

 ### 2.2.
 Quantification using Trinity pipeline

-The Trinity RNA-seq assembler wiki has a great documentation on DE analysis, see [here](https://github.com/trinityrnaseq/trinityrnaseq/wiki).
-Many of the steps below follow the Trinity tutorial.
+The Trinity RNA-seq assembler wiki has some fantastically useful documentation on DE analysis, see [here](https://github.com/trinityrnaseq/trinityrnaseq/wiki).
+Many of the steps below directly follow this online tutorial.

 #### Quantification using Salmon (via Trinity workflow)